 The Mossy Cave Trail is technically within the boundaries of Bryce Canyon National Park, but the trailhead lies outside the Park gates along Route 12.
 There’s no fee station here, so you can probably explore without paying the main park fee.

 The stream here in Water Canyon is man-made.
-Mormom settlers diverted it from the East Fork of the Sevier River in the 1890s.
+Settlers diverted it from the East Fork of the Sevier River in the 1890s.
 In this way they irrigated towns to the east when the Paria River went dry.

-Geologists think that the flowing water will eventually go on to carve a legitimate canyon.
+Geologists confirm that the flowing water will eventually go on to carve an even deeper canyon.